 Educational Improvement Tax Credit (EITC)

-How Can Your Company Help OMPH School with “Free” Money!
+How Can YOU or Your Company Help OMPH School with “Free” Money!

-It sounds too good to be true, but it is!
-If you own a business, you may qualify for a tax credit and benefit Catholic education at the same time.
+It sounds too good to be true, but it is true!
+You may qualify for a tax credit that can benefit Catholic education.

 In short, in May of 2001, by an overwhelming bi-partisan majority, Pennsylvania’s legislature made history by becoming the first state to pass an education tax credit aimed at PA corporations.
-In essence, the Educational Improvement Tax Credit (EITC) allows qualifying corporations in Pennsylvania to redirect their Pennsylvania tax dollars to qualifying educational institutions, including OMPH School.
-Eligible businesses may take a tax credit of up to 90% of the amount they contribute to the scholarship fund.
+In essence, the Educational Improvement Tax Credit (EITC) allows qualifying corporations (and individuals through Special Purpose Entities) in Pennsylvania to redirect their Pennsylvania tax dollars to qualifying educational institutions, including OMPH School.
+Eligible businesses and individuals may take a tax credit of up to 90% of the amount they contribute to the scholarship fund.

 - Corporate Net Income Tax